Mecklenburg County Expungement Lawyer

 In some situations, however, a Mecklenburg County expungement lawyer may be able to help you expunge your records so that these unwanted records do not appear every time you undergo a criminal background check.

 Although you cannot clear your record of a criminal conviction, you can ask a court to remove any written documentation of criminal charges of which you were acquitted or which the court dismissed.
-An experienced criminal defense lawyer can advise you whether your records are eligible for expungement under Virginia law.
+An experienced criminal defense lawyer can advise you whether your records are eligible under state law.